Studying & Living

 Services for students

 TAMK students are well taken care of.
 You will get support and guidance with your studies from the day you start right up to graduation.
 You are also entitled to numerous financial benefits, and a wide range of services designed to ensure your well-being.

 You can see some key services introduced in the ECTS Study Guide.

 Please note that you are required to arrange your accommodation by yourself.

-The housing associations will release autumn housing for application in May, and as soon as you receive a written confirmation that you have been offered a study place at TAMK, you should start arranging your accommodation in Tampere.
+The housing associations will release autumn housing for application in May, and as soon as you receive a message from us about the application period starting, you should start arranging your accommodation in Tampere.
 Apply for accommodation as early as possible, as first-come-first-serve principles apply and the best places are booked within the first few days!
 There usually is a shortage of student accommodation in Tampere in the autumn.
 There are thousands of new students starting their studies at the same time.
 If you don't apply early, you may not find a room in time to start your studies at TAMK.

 You can choose from several student housing providers:

 - Tampere Student Housing Foundation (TOAS):

 Each of the above is independent from TAMK.
 You may apply for a room from one or more providers.
 Each of them has an online application form.
 After you have filled in the application form, the provider in question will contact you with further instructions.